$k$-Means Clustering for Persistent Homology: Introduction

 In machine learning, a fundamental task is clustering, which groups observations of a similar nature to determine structure within the data.
 The $k$-means clustering algorithm is one of the most well-known clustering methods.
 For structured data in linear spaces, the $k$-means algorithm is widely used, with well-established theory on stability and convergence.
 However, for unstructured data in nonlinear spaces, such as persistence diagrams, it is a nontrivial task to apply the $k$-means framework.
 The key challenges are twofold: (i) how to define the mean of data in a nonlinear space, and (ii) how to compute the distance between the data points.
 These challenges are especially significant in the task of obtaining convergence guarantees for the algorithm.
 For persistence diagrams specifically, the cost function is not differentiable nor subdifferentiable in the traditional sense because of their complicated metric geometry.

-In this paper, we study the $k$-means algorithm on the space of persistence diagrams and establish its convergence.
+In this paper, we study the $k$-means algorithm on the space of persistence diagrams both theoretically and experimentally.
+Theoretically, we establish convergence of the $k$-means algorithm.
 In particular, we provide a characterization of the solution to the optimization problem in the Karush--Kuhn--Tucker (KKT) framework and show that the solution is a partial optimal point, KKT point, as well as a local minimum.
 Experimentally, we study various representations of persistent homology in the $k$-means algorithm, as persistence diagram embeddings, on persistence diagrams themselves, as well as on their generalizations as persistence measures.
 To implement $k$-means clustering on persistence diagram and persistence measure space, we reinterpret the algorithm taking into account the appropriate metrics on these spaces as well as constructions of their respective means.
 Broadly, our work contributes to the growing body of increasingly important and relevant \emph{non-Euclidean statistics} \citep[e.g.,][]{blanchard2022fr} that deals with, for example, spaces of matrices under nonlinear constraints \citep{10.1214/09-AOAS249}; quotients of Euclidean spaces defined by group actions \citep{le_kume_2000}; and Riemannian manifolds \citep{10.5555/3455716.3455939}.

 The remainder of this paper is organized as follows.
 We end this introductory section with an overview of existing literature relevant to our study.
 Section \ref{sec:preliminaries} provides the background on both persistent homology and $k$-means clustering.
 We give details on the various components of persistent homology needed to implement the $k$-means clustering algorithm.
 In Section \ref{sec:conv}, we provide main result on the convergence of the $k$-means algorithm in persistence diagram space in the KKT framework.
 Section \ref{sec:exp} provides results to numerical experiments comparing the performance of $k$-means clustering on embedded persistence diagrams versus persistence diagrams and persistence measures.
 We close with a discussion on our contributions and ideas for future research in Section \ref{sec:end}.